-One day I placed a chair in the middle of my study and sat down….whether we recognize it or not we all need a quiet place one on one with God.
-I felt like a nomad thirsty and dying with no visible water in sight.
-I didn’t know precisely how I would quench my spiritual thirst, but I knew what I was looking for I was seeking the presence and love of God in the center of my heart.
+One day I placed a chair in the middle of my study and sat down….whether we recognize it or not, we all need a quiet place one-on-one with God.
+I felt like a nomad, thirsty and dying with no visible water in sight.
+I didn’t know precisely how to quench my spiritual thirst, but I knew what I was looking for in my life.
+I was seeking the presence and love of God in the center of my heart.

-The chair in the middle of the room represented a genesis moment where I had to stop sit down and quit running from getting quiet long enough to listen for what God might say to me.
-I remember James Robison, a protégé of Billy Graham after preaching to millions of people in crusades as a young man came to a crossroads in his life where he recognized he was spiritually drained and empty.
-When he got desperate enough to slow down give up and listen he shared that God spoke to him in his spirit and said, “I’ve seen your ministry over the past several years how would you like see mine?”
-He stepped away from conducting the crusades and spent the last half of his life overseeing an international organization for impoverished children and people around the globe as the spirit of Christ energized his life.
+The chair in the middle of the room represented a Genesis moment in which I had to stop running from becoming quiet long enough to listen for what God might say to me.
+I remember James Robison, a protégé of Billy Graham, after preaching to millions of people in revival crusades as a young man, came to a crossroads in his life where he recognized he was spiritually drained and empty.
+When he got desperate enough to slow down, give up, and listen, he shared that God spoke to him in his spirit and said, “I’ve seen your ministry over the past several years; how would you like to see mine?”
+As a result, he stepped away from conducting the crusades.
+Instead, he spent the last half of his life overseeing an international organization for impoverished children and people around the globe as the spirit of Christ energized his life.

 So as I sat down in my chair, I knew it was long past due for me to stop talking and only listen to God so I could sort out his voice and will for my life.
 I soon discovered in the silence how to be present with God in the Eternal Now of His Spirit.
-I found in the silence as I let go of my innermost secrets and worries God drew near to me.
+I found in the silence as I let go of my innermost secrets and worries, God drew near to me.
 In the stillness and quiet, I encountered the true lover of my soul.
 In the presence of Christ, the most I could do was the least I could do by letting go and releasing all of me and my hidden agenda.
-I found unconditional acceptance, love and renewed intimacy in my relationship with Christ.
-Whether you recognize it or not we all need on a regular basis a quiet place one on one with God to become intimately involved with each other.
+I found unconditional acceptance, love, and renewed intimacy in my relationship with Christ.
+Whether you recognize it or not, we all regularly need a quiet place, one-on-one with God, to become intimately involved with each other.
 (Thoughts in Solitude)